sohaas/MLinPractice/Documentation.md

 with the virality.
 The tweets were categorized using boolean values, i.e. 0 = non-English and 1 = English.

+Additionally, we included a feature extractor for checking if the inclusion of urls in the tweets has any incluence on the virality.
+For this purpose, the "urls" column was used to categorize the tweets, again with the help of boolean values, i.e. 0 = no url included and 1 = url included.
+We chose this as a feature, because when looking at the data we noticed that quite often, tweets contained links as invitations to events, or job oppertunities, or just some interesting webpage.
+But the point is that this way, a lot more information can be transferred than in a tweet without any urls and with a character limit, which might make the tweet more interesting and therefore more viral.

 ### Results

 Can you say something about how the feature values are distributed?
 Maybe show